 Why Completists Flocked to Jimi Hendrix’s Second Posthumous LP, ‘Rainbow Bridge’

-Soundgarden, despite forming all the way back in 1984, would be the last of the so-called "big four" grunge bands to enjoy their just desserts.
+Despite forming all the way back in 1984, they were the last of the so-called "big four" grunge bands to break.

 When Cliff Burton Played His First Show With Metallica